FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 NOTE: the "arpa" domain is controlled by the IAB.
 Allocation of "eap.arpa" requires agreement from the IAB.

+RFC-EDITOR: This text can be updated on publication to indicate that the IAB has approved it.

 ## The realm field